-Discussion Date: Employee Participants: The material in this document is provided for informationa purposes only and not as a comprehensive or exhaustive resource on this topic.
-This material has been compiled fro a multitude of sources believed to be accurate; however, Cotomilia the accurace as comparability for the accurace resource on this topic.
-This material has been compiled from a multitude of sources believed to be accurate; however, Caterpillar Inc. assumes no responsibility for the accuracy currency of this information and encourages you to consult experts in this area for more information.
-In no event doe the content of this document supersede any applicable local, state, or federal statutes or regulations.
+The material in this document is provided for informational purposes only and not as a comprehensive or exhaustive resource on this topic.
+This material has been compiled from a multitude of sources believed to be accurate; however, Caterpillar Inc. assumes no responsibility for the accuracy or currency of this information and encourages you to consult experts in this area for more information.
+In no event does the content of this document supersede any applicable local, state or federal statutes or regulations.